 Before filing the appeal, we work with the township assessor to negotiate a reduction in your assessment.
 In some cases, the assessor will agree to a reduction.
 If we cannot reach an agreement with the assessors, we file a formal tax appeal on your behalf and represent you at the McHenry County Board of Review Hearing.
 Please Note: The deadline to file an appeal is 30 days after the publication of your assessment.

 We handle the entire tax appeal process for you from start to finish.
 Our services include preliminary negotiations, obtaining all relevant evidence, preparing the petitions, filing the formal appeal, and attending the Board of Review Hearing.

-For these services, our fee is $50, paid at the time you retain us, plus 45% of the estimated tax savings for the following year, based upon the adjustment in EAV by the Assessor or the Board of Review.
+For these services, our fee is $100 evaluation fee, paid at the time you retain us, plus to review your property.
+If we determine after the evaluation that an appeal is warranted, the fee is 45% of the estimated tax savings for the following year, based upon the adjustment in EAV by the Assessor or the Board of Review.
 Anything you save in future years is yours to keep.
 The tax savings estimate is the result of the reduction in EAV that we achieve multiplied by your current local tax rate.
-If your property was appraised or purchased on or after January of the current year (or close thereto), the $50 initial fee will be waived.
+If your property was appraised or purchased on or after January of the current year (or close thereto), the $100 initial fee will be waived.